Skip to main content

 See webhooks and callbacks for code examples in multiple languages.

-3. Once all integrations are updated, remove the old key from your application
+4. Once all integrations are updated, click Complete rotation to remove the old secondary key

 Plan key rotation during low-traffic periods to minimize the risk of rejected callbacks during the transition.